 Team name: Golden Seals

 School Colors: Blue and Gold

 The Alaska Digital Archives has a 1913 photo of a Sheldon Jackson baseball team with a note that an alumnus Peter Simpson had organized and equipped the team and also a basketball team.
 The Chronology states, “In the late 1940s through the 60s Sitka schools fielded some great basketball teams, and games were a big part of Sitka life.”

-The image below shows that the junior college had also had a representative basketball team in the early 1950’s, but there is no record of games played.
+The image (right) shows that the junior college had also had a representative basketball team in the early 1950’s, but there is no record of games played.